-If you’ve found gnats in the kitchen or swarms of tiny black insects flitting around indoors, these tips on how to get rid of gnats will help.
-Read on to learn why you’re finding gnats in the house, how to kill them, and several all-natural gnat
+If you’ve found swarms of tiny black insects in your home, these tips on how to get rid of gnats will help.
+Read on for ways to keep them out of your house, control the infestation, and kill the ones already inside with homemade gnat

 Gnats in the House – What You Need to Know

-The female of many outdoor species does feed on blood and can transmit disease.
+Indoor gnats don’t bite, but the female of many outdoor species does feed on blood and can transmit disease.
 Their bites are painful, too.
-That’s because they have “cutters” in their mouths.
-Four of them!
-Unlike mosquitos, they don’t break the skin, they slice it.
+That’s because they have four “cutters” in their mouths.
+Unlike mosquitos, they don’t break the skin.
+They slice it.

 How to Get Rid of Gnats